National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 Some of these protections include agreeing to report a data leak incident within 2 business days (covered by the Data Use Agreements, discussed in @sec-onboarding), a formal review process to export any results derived from the data, and a formal per-project, per-person application process for data access.

 This last protection, known as a Data Use Request or DUR, will be the main focus of this chapter.
-The DUR form is available only inside the Enclave, so Enclave access is required to request data access.
+The DUR form is available only inside the N3C Data Enclave, so Enclave access is required to request data access.
 N3C registration and Enclave access are covered in @sec-onboarding, so we won't cover those topics here.

 ## Background: N3C Protected Data Levels {#sec-access-background}

-Not all data in the Enclave requires an approved DUR to access–mock datasets and publicly-available data (e.g., US census data) are accessible by everyone with Enclave access.
+Not all data in the N3C Data Enclave requires an approved DUR to access–mock datasets and publicly-available data (e.g., US census data) are accessible by everyone with Enclave access.
 These low-risk data are covered more in Chapters [-@sec-understanding] and [-@sec-publishing].

 The harmonized EHR data that _do_ require an approved DUR to access are made available in three different "levels," each with different amounts of data obfuscation, and correspondingly different access requirements.